butyi/sci2can/README.md

 board.
 These components are marked by * on the schematic.
 These are not need to be mounted for simple gateway function.

-#### Input
+#### Inputs

 SCI input is also connected to PTA0.
 It allows to be used as analogue input.
-In this case Ri4,9 was designed to be used as low side of a voltage divider.
+In this case Ri4 was designed to be used as low side of a voltage divider.
 If filter is needed, filter capacitor can be soldered on the top of Ri4 or the zener.
+Similar circuit is also available on the other IO pin without pull down resisor.
+When IO pins is used as output, input circuit can be used to monitor the output.

-#### Output
+#### Outputs

 Hardware has two low side FET outputs.
-These can switch some external load, like lamp, buzzer, relay, or similar.
+These can switch some external loads, like lamp, buzzer, relay, or similar.
 Gate is pulled down to close FET while port is not yet controlled.
-FET was intentionally connected to PTD2,3, because these pins are timer output ports.
-These make outputs pulse and PWM capable.
+FET was intentionally connected to timer output pins, because this makes outputs pulse and PWM capable.

 OUT ports can also be used as timer input if FET is not mounted but instead a suitable resistor is mounted between source and gate pins of FET.
 In this case